mikeyn1gm/ctf-threat-hunt-assistance-11-8-25/README.md

 What was the name of the registry value

 **Actions and Thought Process:**
-I searched within DeviceProcessEvents for any suspicious commands that were ran between October 1st to October 15th under the device name of "gab-intern-vm".
-I sorted the results to find the earliest strange execution that stood out to me.
-I noticed `"powershell.exe" -ExecutionPolicy Bypass -File C:\Users\g4bri3lintern\Downloads\SupportTool.ps1` which caught my attention.
+With suspicions of registry or startup-area modifications, I went straight to investigating in DeviceRegistryEvents.
+The details noted the presence of something with **"RemoteAssistUpdater"**, so I filtered for that name directly.
+The registry value name `RemoteAssistUpdater` was shown in the results along with the PowerShell command that set it, confirming it as the fallback autorun.

 **Note:** DeviceRegistryEvents was not returning results with my query as intended for this exercise.
 The image of the results were provided by the CTF admin after escalation.
-In his results you'll noticed he has "Timestamp" instead of "TimeGenerated".
-He was using Microsoft Defender for Endpoint when he obtained those results. **You must use "TimeStamp" for MDE and "TimeGenerated" for Log Analytics workspaces.**
+In his results you'll noticed he has "Timestamp" instead of "TimeGenerated" for his first column.
+He was using Microsoft Defender for Endpoint (MDE) when he obtained those results. **You must use "TimeStamp" for MDE and "TimeGenerated" for Log Analytics workspaces.**

 **Query used to locate events:**